Philip Cooper, 36, has loved Harley-Davidson motorcycles since he was a child.

 Philip's father, Fred, 67, founded Cooper Custom Choppers in 1985 after giving up his career as a race car driver.

 Following in his father's footsteps, Philip has been operating the shop for 11 years.
 He describes his father as a great teacher and patron.

 Philip, a large man with a tough voice, applies lessons learned from his father and his own experience daily.
 This day he has been working on bikes since early morning, his hands stained with oil.
 He is cleaning the engine of an old bike, a difficult job requiring disassembly, repair and reassembly.
 But he handles the job expertly and moves on to the next, working without a break in order to finish fixing the five motorcycles due by the end of this week.

 "When I was a kid, I saw my father fixing the motorcycle in the garage.
 How amazing it was.
 He looked really cool,” Philip says.

 "Even if I didn’t make big money, I’m happy doing this job," Fred says.
 He is very proud of his son, who is doing well in the work he inherited.

 "In 2006 my son said he wanted to go college," Fred recalls.
 "At that time, I would have had to sell my motorcycle to pay the tuition fee.”

 But Philip told him, “I can pay my own tuition.
 Give me a motorcycle as a gift after graduation.”

 Philip loves his work at the shop, but it isn’t easy for him.
 To make ends meet, he works several nights a week at a water treatment plant.
-After his shift, he goes home in the morning and starts his real job — customizing and repairing motorcycles.
+After his shift, he goes home in early morning and starts his real job — customizing and repairing motorcycles.
 Despite the difficulties, Philip doesn’t complain.

 "I have no worries because my father is always standing behind me," he says with a smile.